stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/R.md

 ### More documentation

-The following documentation specifically intended for using R on Sherlock.
+The following documentation is specifically intended for using R on Sherlock.
 For more complete documentation about R in general, please see the [R documentation][url_r_docs].

 ## R on Sherlock